sharontlin/undergrad-summer-opportunities/README.md

 ## Internships

-Here's a couple of lists for finding companies:
+Here's a couple of lists for finding companies.
+I also recommend joining your department mailing lists and job listings - there's usually a ton of emails that get sent to these types of groups, so I recommend making a filter to separate them into folders and checking them occasionally for relevant opportunities.

 - [Breakout List](https://breakoutlist.com/all/)
 - [Contrary Capital Startup Search](https://airtable.com/shrMs8at2arS8ulqA)